ayush16x/QR-menu/README.md

 ## 📜 License
-This project is intended for **educational purposes only**.
 If you wish to use it for commercial or other purposes, please request **permission**

 ---